ccadenzahiho/ccadenzahiho.github.io/about.md

 I'm an incoming medsci/ivey student at Western University.

 I play the violin and enjoy running, volleyball, and ultimate.
 I love to learn new things and dabble in stuff I find interesting, like this Github blog.
 I enjoy meeting new people as well, so feel free to contact me in my socials below.
-Cheers.